Automatically connecting USB devices at virtual machine power on (1648)

 You can specify multiple devices for autoconnect, provided that there are not more than two USB devices available to the host at the same time.
-Multiple entries for autoConnect are shown in the following example.
+You can see multiple entries for autoConnect in this example.
 An ellipsis [...] indicates the omission of an actual vendor or product ID.
 You need to include a specific value, as shown for device0 and device1.

 usb.autoConnect.device0 = "0x529:0x1"

 usb.autoConnect.device1 = "0x781:0x7101"

 usb.autoConnect.device3 = ....